cloudbees-days/fm-actions-container/README.md

 - `org-id` - Your organization ID (UUID)
 - `api-url` - CloudBees Platform API URL (defaults to `https://api.cloudbees.io`)

+**Note**: If you encounter 404 errors when working with flags, you may need to add `--use-org-as-app` to use the original API mode where flags are managed at the organization level.

 ### Getting a CloudBees Platform API Token

 1. Go to your CloudBees Platform user profile